mehtaharsh16/daniel.feldroy.com/posts/2022-11-two-years-at-octopus.md

 # Updates

 - 2022-11-25: On hiring, changed from that we only hire in places where we retail electricity to where we have a legal entity.
 Also, specified that it's unlikely rather than impossible.
-Thanks to James Eddison for the clarifications of policy
+Thanks to James Eddison for the clarifications on policy

 ![Octopus Energy Logo](/images/octopus-share.jpg)